madanbaduwal/usa-university-application-process/my-selective-universities.md

 * marquette university(MS + PHD) : requesting application fee waiver, will attend event

-* University of St. Thomas, Minnesota(MS): No application fee required

 * University of Southern Maine : No application fee required

 * The University of New Orleans(MS/Engineering and Applied Science (Ph.D.)